pzerger/comptiaexamcram/Homework.md

 2. **PRACTICE QUIZ**.
 Take the domain 4 practice quiz from the online resources for the CompTIA Security+ Practice Tests (see Figure 1 below).
 Set it for the number of questions you have time for, but try to take 100 questions from domain 3 over the course over the week.
 Review explanations of wrong answers.
 Record your score.

 3. **READING AND PDF**.
-Do some reading from the study guide on your weak topics from the practice quiz.
+Do some reading from the Official Study Guide on your weak topics from the practice quiz.
 If it helps, review the [Domain 4 Slides (pdf)](https://1drv.ms/b/s!AmhtzcmYt5AViPciEOaHzZgJUfaUwQ?e=AkeaF8) as well.

 **SESSION REPLAY:** Video available [HERE](https://youtu.be/tE_Y3fJ538g)